 After you’ve opened your account, you’ll need to select the best CEF for you.
 There are a lot of things to consider in this step, so take your time and do your research.
 (I’ll give you some proven, actionable tips for picking the best of these funds—and avoiding the laggards, in “Indestructible Income.”)

 You’ll need to consider what asset class you want to buy into (stocks? municipal bonds? real estate?).
 Then you’ll need to decide what yield you want (is 6% enough?
 Want 7%?
 9%?).
 You’ll ideally want to choose a fund that is well managed and trades at a big discount.
 Here too, research is the key.

-In the dividend desert we’re facing—and are likely to be facing for years—this in-depth report is a must-read.
+In the income-starved world we’re living in—and are likely to be living in for years, even if the Fed starts raising rates in the next few months—this in-depth report is a must-read.
 The CEF-picking strategies I give you, and the 5 funds I reveal, are the keys to grabbing dividends 5-TIMES bigger than what the typical S&P 500 stock pays.